 GPS address: 13 Pancake Hollow Road, Highland

-A family resort that includes downhill skiing, snowboarding, snow tubing, horse-drawn sleigh ridges, timber shoots, and ice-skating.
+A family resort that includes downhill skiing, snow tubing, horse-drawn sleigh ridges, timber shoots, and ice-skating.
 Best for the ski “dabbler.”
 Offers beginner classes (in the Never Ever Area) and free equipment rentals (snowboards not available) with your stay.
 All-inclusive packages available.
 Free pickup service available from the Amtrak train station in Poughkeepsie and Stewart International Airport in Newburgh.

 Thunder Ridge Ski Area

 137 Birch Hill Road, Patterson

 Boasts 22 trails with many slow and gentle slopes for beginners and intermediates.
 Has a ski racing program for kids ages 6-19.
 On weekends and holidays through March 12, you can take the Metro-North ski train to Patterson station ($61.50; $44 seniors; $49.50 children ages 12 and older; $25 children ages 6-11; $12 children age 5; $10 for children younger than 5; and then the free shuttle to Thunder Ridge.
 Ticket includes all-day/all-night lift ticket (night skiing not available on Sundays) and a $5 discount on rental equipment.